macro187/extract-audio/readme.md

 extract-audio.cmd
 =================

-    Extract audio to an .mp3 or .m4a file in your Music\ folder, reencoding if necessary
+    Extract (and, if necessary, convert) audio streams to an appropriate audio file format in your Music\ folder

 Prerequisites
 -------------